P3391

 How long have you owned the property?

 Knowing how long the property owner has had the property can help to clarify how accurate their description of the shoreline is.
-For instance, new property owners are often eager to protect their investment but have not been there to actually gauge the rate of erosion and will often overestimate how bad the problem is.
-To estimate the erosion at a property, you can follow our Using Google to Estimate Shoreline Erosion tutorial (Extension Publication 3357).
+For instance, new property owners are often eager to protect their investment but have not been there to actually gauge the rate of erosion and will can overestimate how bad the problem is.
+To estimate the erosion at a property, you can follow our tutorial in Extension Publication 3357 Using Google to Estimate Shoreline Erosion.

 Is this your primary residence?